RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 <img src="docs/ts_highlighted.png" width="300px" />
 </p>

 When selecting a point in the space, the preset numbers in which the new preset is based are displayed on screen (see picture above).
-If any of DDRM controls is changed after a specific point of the Timbre Sopace is loaded, the preset numbers on screen will dissapear to idnicate that the slider values are no longer *in sync* with the values of the selected Timbre Space position.
+If any of DDRM controls is changed after a specific point of the Timbre Space is loaded, the preset numbers on screen will disappear to indicate that the slider values are no longer *in sync* with the values of the selected Timbre Space position.

 The selected position in the Timbre Space is also exposed by J.F.
 Sebastian as two **audio parameters** named **Space X** and **Space Y**.
 These parameters can also be automated.